Tangent Space Excitation Ansatz for Quantum Circuits

+\textit{Tangent space of quantum circuit.--} Above is the framework of our excitation ansatz.
+As already mentioned, generalization of SMA for MPS and PEPS leads to the concept of tangent space.
+We now analyze the structure of our ansatz from this geometric point of view.

-Taking the quantum circuit as a tensor network with each gate as an independent local tensor, a variational manifold $\mathcal{M}$ is formed by the resulting tensor network state.
-At the variational optimum, a tangent space $T_{|\Psi(U)\rangle}\mathcal{M}$ can be constructed by taking derivative with respect to each local tensor (see Fig.~\ref{fig:excitation_ansatz}(b)), with basis generated in the following way.
-Consider the $i$th gate in the $l$th layer of the ground state circuit $U_{l,i}$, we replace this unitary gate by a new gate $G$ from the corresponding operator basis while keeping all other gates fixed as in the ground state.
-One can further enumerate all the unitary gates in the ground state circuit, do the above gate replacement, and collect the resulting states together, forming a set of (overcomplete) basis for the tangent space $T_{|\Psi(U)\rangle}\mathcal{M}$ of the variational manifold $\mathcal{M}$.
-Now, when the gate $U_l$ in the ground state circuit is composed by local gates, using $G=G'U_{l,i}$ one can see that adding one layer with local gate is equivalent to replacing one ground state gate~\footnote{One caveat is that the support of $G$ and $G'$ could be slightly different.}.
-Then taking a direct sum of all momentum sectors, it is easy to see that our excitation ansatz Eq.~\eqref{eq:1D_basis} is in fact a Fourier transform in the tangent subspace.
+Taking each gate of the quantum circuit as an independent local tensor, a variational manifold $\mathcal{M}$ is formed by the resulting tensor network state.
+At the variational optimum, a tangent space $T_{|\Psi(U)\rangle}\mathcal{M}$ can be constructed by taking derivative with respect to each tensor (see Fig.~\ref{fig:excitation_ansatz}(b)), with basis generated in the following way.
+Consider $i$th gate in $l$th layer of the circuit $U_{l,i}$, we replace this gate by a new gate $G$ from the corresponding operator basis while keeping all other gates fixed.
+We can further enumerate all gates in the ground state circuit, do above gate replacement, and collect resulting states together, forming a set of (overcomplete) basis for the tangent space $T_{|\Psi(U)\rangle}\mathcal{M}$ of the variational manifold $\mathcal{M}$.
+Now, using $G=G'U_{l,i}$ one can see that adding one layer with local gate is equivalent to above gate replacement ~\footnote{One caveat is that the support of $G$ and $G'$ could be slightly different.}.
+Then taking a direct sum of all momentum sectors, it is easy to see that our excitation ansatz Eq.~\eqref{eq:1D_basis} is in fact a Fourier transform in the tangent space.
 Thus we have

-One potential benefit of adding one layer instead of doing gate replacement is that translation symmetry can be kept explicit, and the support of added gate can be taken as a hyperparameter of the ansatz.
+One advantage of adding one layer is that translation symmetry can be kept explicit, and size of support of added gate can be taken as a hyperparameter of the ansatz.